 Build schools.
 Dig wells.
 Teach children.
-These are three of the most common types of international volunteering.
-The voluntourism industry, though in its infancy, has become a major player in global travel.
+These are three of the most common types of international development experience youth pursue today.
+The voluntourism industry, though in its infancy, has become a major player in global education and travel.

-Our programs are rooted in local leadership and are built in partnership with a variety of local stakeholders.
-Students participating in our programs – be it one of our 12-week university programs, or one of our 2-week immersive high school programs – don’t build anything.
+Our university and high school travel programs are rooted in local leadership and are built in partnership with a variety of local stakeholders.
+Students participating in our programs – be it one of our 12-week university summer travel programs, or one of our 2-week immersive high school travel programs – don’t build anything.
 They don’t teach, nor do they impart; they meet, they experience, they engage, and they learn.

-Our programs are different from the norm because we place the emphasis on learning through observation, through inquiry, and through engagement with local change makers.
+Our global education programs are different from the norm because we place the emphasis on learning through observation, through inquiry, and through engagement with local change makers.
 We’re different because we get to know each one of our students’ names, their stories, and their ambitions.
-We are deeply committed to developing programs that suit our students’ needs, while having a net benefit in communities we work in.
-Our programs are small, customized, and designed to challenge participants at the individual level, opening them to an increasingly complex, yet exciting, global world.
+We are deeply committed to developing global education programs that suit our students’ needs, while having a net benefit in communities we work in.